Send Close Add comments: (status displays here)

 In the 1960's the speed of light was redefined to be based on certain atomic measurements.
 These measurements are themselves based on the speed of light.

 So, using circular reasoning, the speed of light is defined in terms of the speed of light such that it never changes.
-Somewhat like the expression of a "rubber ruler" - it adapts to whatever it is that one is measuring.
+This is like using a "rubber ruler" that can adapt to whatever it is that one is measuring.

 9. End of page